amberjungminlee/azure-multitenant-architecture-terraform/docs/decisions.md

-# Assumptions
+# Decisions
 Configuration Management
  1. The deployment scripts are going to be run regularly (daily)
  2. None of the resources are going to be destroyed except under special circumstances (which is why prevent_destroy is not set on any of the resources)
  3. New teams may get added in the future
  4. SIT, UAT, and Production could be all located in the same Azure account

 Design Decisions
  1. NAT Gateways have to be separate for all teams
  2. All teams will have the same IAM roles (Operator, Developer, Read-Only)
  3. Key Vault makes sense as part of the shared resources

 Future Developments to make scripts production ready
  1. Create module for users and role assignments
  2. Fix bug where NAT gateway isn't being assigned properly to subnet
  3. Set prevent_destroy flag on the majority of resources
  4. Set backend to store statefiles in Azure instead of local
  5. Configure the routes for the routing table

+Appendix: How AI was Used
+Appendix: Challenges

 ## Configuration Management
 ###  1. The deployment scripts are going to be run regularly (daily)